Premium financing: Insurable interest

-Current environment
+Current environment - LIFE

 Premium financing arrangements were under intense scrutiny.
 In-force financed policies are being called for collateral in large numbers.
-Clients who are "underwater," where the loan balance exceeds the policy cash value, are being forced to post additional collateral at low risk-weighted rates and/or surrender the policies and pay the outstanding loan balance out of pocket.
+Clients who are "underwater", where the loan balance exceeds the policy cash value, are being forced to post additional collateral at low risk-weighted rates and/or surrender the policies and pay the outstanding loan balance out of pocket.
 Additionally, several carriers who were active in the financing marketplace have been downgraded, causing large-scale exchanges or surrenders from in-force policies.

 Currently, premium financing is becoming a more regulated industry.
 All financing sources must be carrier approved, and most lenders have substantial (billions) in assets.
 Some are specialized premium finance lenders and most are large institutions.
 Advisers generally use a preferred premium finance platform to assist in properly structuring and maintaining (servicing on an annual basis) life insurance premium finance cases.